CamWestphal/hm07-qa-us/README.md

 to run the tests make sure the delete and put enpoints match up with the id created for the kits

-to run the scripts use the cmd line and do 'npm install' to install the packages needed for this test.
+to run the scripts use the cmd line in the folder and do 'npm install' to install the packages needed for this test.

 to run the tests use 'npx jest tests/deleteHandlers.test.js' and change the file name when you run a different script.